Difference Between Load Bearing Wall or Partition Wall

 - Lateral as well as rotational restraint at one end and only lateral 0.85 H

-restraint at other.
+restraint at others.

 - Lateral restraint but no rotational restraint at both ends 1.0 H

-Effective length of walls of length L
+The effective length of walls of length L

 - Continuous and supported by cross walls 0.8 Length.